 Please refer to the final exam schedule on the American University website, or inquire with your professor regarding your exam schedule before making travel plans.

 - All students must be checked out of residence halls by noon

 The Washington Mentorship Program follows the American University Academic Calendar.

-Eagle Summit is American University's new student orientation for first-year students.
-During the Summit, you will learn about academics and campus life at AU, while meeting other new students as well as current AU students who will help you acclimate to the university.
+Eagle Summit is American University's orientation for first-year students.
+During the Summit, you will learn about academics and campus life at AU, while meeting other new students and current AU students who will help you acclimate to the university.
 For more information on dates and registration, contact the Eagle Summit office.

 The Mentored Field Practicum (MFP or internship) is an important part of your semester experience and consists of two parts: an on-site placement with an organization in the DC area (two days a week) and a classroom based discussion (once a week).
-Students in the program are responsible for securing their site placement, however, the Mentorship Office provides students with resources that assist them in finding a placement on their own.
-Students will have access to resume resources, an extensive internship database, and staff guidance over the summer.
-Once students arrive on campus in August, they will work one-on-one with their MFP professor to fine-tune their search and secure a practicum placement.
+You are responsible for securing your site placement, however, the Mentorship Office provides you with resources that assist you in finding a placement.
+You will have access to resume resources, an extensive internship database, and staff guidance over the summer.
+Once you arrive on campus in August, you will work one-on-one with your MFP professor to fine-tune your search and secure a practicum placement.

 - The first step in the internship search process is to create a resume and have it reviewed by Mentorship staff.
 Please use the resume resources provided by the Mentorship Office to guide you in creating your resume.

 - Once your resume is approved, you are ready to start applying for internships.
 In order to learn more about the MFP process and find important tips and tricks to make the most of your experience, please read the internship guide available on the Internship Database.